jamesshore/quixote/ROADMAP.md

 * ...more TBD

-## Current Feature: Positioning relative to page
+## Current Feature: Positioning relative to page and viewport

 * QFrame: document difference between viewport and page
 * Revise descriptor docs: group by sizing, positioning, etc.?